operator-framework/enhancements/enhancements/generic-constraints.md

 ```

 The expression in `rule` has two requirements that are linked in an AND (&&) logical operator.
 In order for that expression to be true, both requirements must be satisfied.
 Therefore, the resolved operator will be a single bundle that has both certified and stable properties.
 This concept represents the compound constraint.

+### Graduation Criteria

+Ideally, this feature is supported at release.
+However, it is possible to wrap this feature under feature flag which means it is disabled by default.
+As a result, the feature can be a dev-preview/tech-preview feature and begins to gather users' feedbacks.

+As the feature is being used and evaluated in production, changes can be made to address feedbacks and improve overall usefulness and user experience.
+Then, the feature flag can be removed and the feature is enabled by default moving forward.
+At the time, the feature is GA.

+### Test Plan

+* operator-lifecycle-manager unit and e2e tests with the emphasis on resolver tests to ensure the new constraint type is working properly with existing dependency types and arbitrary properties.
+* operator-registry unit and e2e tests to validate the configuration of the new constraint type to ensure it is properly constructed before being added to the index.

 ### Risks and Mitigations